Azure/azurehpc/apps/wrf/readme.md

 ```
 apps/wrf/install_wrf_openmpi.sh
 ```
+> Note: Set SKU_TYPE to the type of sku you are using (e.h hb, hbv2 or hc).

 Run the WPS installation script if you need to install WPS (WRF needs to be installed first)
 ```